uuf6429/Force.com-Toolkit-for-PHP/README.md

 - **Bug Fixes:** Huge amount of bugs have been fixed: whitespace in output from some files, missing variables, redundant arguments, incorrect method calls etc...
 - [**Schema Generator:**](#schema-generator) A tool for generating a rough DDL schema which you can use in your IDE to help writing SOQL queries.
 - **Badges:** Now you can quickly get an overview of the project just by looking at the summary.
+- [**Custom API Version:**](#wsdl-sources) You can use your own WSDL sources, which means you can use a different API version, potentially with access to more API entities.

 These changes come at a cost.
 The minimum supported PHP version is PHP 5.6.
 It _might_ work with older versions, but no guarantees.
 You should upgraded immediately if you are still using an [unsupported PHP version](http://php.net/supported-versions.php).